impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 done
 ```

 First we explicitly unset any variables named `bare` or `skip_aliases`.
 To be honest, not sure why this is necessary.
 The string `skip_aliases` only occurs in one file within the `rbenv` codebase, and that's in this file.
-This was also the case even as of [the PR](https://github.com/rbenv/rbenv/pull/812/files) which introduced this code.
+This was also the case even as of [the PR](https://github.com/rbenv/rbenv/pull/812/files){:target="_blank" rel="noopener"} which introduced this code.

 Two theories I can think of: